nanjalaruth/Somatic-and-Germline-variant-Identification-from-Tumor-and-normal-Sample-Pairs/README.md

 #Refilter reads based on mapping quality

 Eliminating reads with undefined mapping quality
 We ran Filter BAM datasets on a variety of attributes tool using some parameters.
 The  recalibrated datasets from the normal and the tumor tissue data which were the outputs of CalMD were selected as the BAM datasets to filter.
-Then we applied certain conditions as the options , in Filter, we selecte the MapQuality as the BAM property to Filter.
+Then we applied certain conditions as the options , in Filter, we selected the MapQuality as the BAM property to Filter.
 Then set the value of less than or equal to 254 (<=254) as the Filter on read mapping quality (phred scale).

+## Variant Calling and Classification using VarScan Somatic

+The purpose of this step is to use the tool "VarScan somatic" to detect variant alleles in tumor or normal sample pairs, call sample genotypes at variant sites, as well as classify variants into germline, somatic and LOH event variants using solid classical statistics even in the presence of non-pure samples like those obtained from biopsies.

+After generating high quality set of mapped read pairs, we ran the "VarScan Somatic" with some parameters using the Human: h19 genome as our reference genome.
+The mapped and filtered CalMD outputs of the normal and tumor tissue datasets were aligned to be read, and the estimated purity content for the normal and tumor samples were set to 1 and 0.5 respectively.
+Then we customized the settings for variant calling and set the "Minimum Base Quality" to 28.
+This was done to increase the base quality of our sequence data without throwing away a significant portion of the data.

+The "Minimum Mapping Quality" was then assigned to 1, in order to filter our sequence reads with a mapping quality of at least one as CalMD might have lowered some mapping qualities to zero.

+We set the "Settings for Posterior Variant Filtering" as default values as well as leaving other settings to their default values before executing.
+The result of this was an oufput file in a VCF format.

 ## Adding genetic and clinical evidence_based annotation : Creating a GEMINI database for variants